dawid-cloudvisor/wafr-documentation/docs/reliability/REL01-BP06.md

+---
+title: REL01-BP06 - Ensure that a sufficient gap exists between the current quotas and the maximum usage to accommodate failover
+layout: default
+parent: REL01 - How do you manage service quotas and constraints?
+grand_parent: Reliability
+nav_order: 6
+---

 # REL01-BP06: Ensure that a sufficient gap exists between the current quotas and the maximum usage to accommodate failover

 ## Overview